ninest/husker/content/services/index.md

 - Click "Registration"
 - Click "Patterns of Attendance"

+The link for Registrar Self Service is available under "Services".

 If that doesn't work, you can find it on the Student Hub.
 Open the [Student Hub](https://me.northeastern.edu/), then